angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-I agree this example was a bit convoluted, but hopefully, it shows how you can use Angular's excellent testing framework to explore how your application issues requests and uses Observables.
+I agree this example was a bit contrived, but hopefully, it shows how you can use Angular's excellent testing framework to explore how your application issues requests and uses Observables.
 The `@angular/common/http/testing` library is your indispensable friend in this scenario.

 # Further reading: